Wilsonian Matrix Renormalization Group: Matrix renormalization group equation

 The basic physical content of the renormalization group equation is the statement that the total free energy ${\cal F}=N^2F_N=-\ln Z_N$ of the physical system (here a matrix model representing quantum gravity in two dimensions or a noncommutative field theory) must be independent of $N$ (which acts thus as a cutoff).
+The renormalization group equation is of the general form \cite{Higuchi:1994rv}